Frequently Asked Questions - for Owners

 Because we are Seattle's premier property management firm!
 We have the highest online reviews of any PM firm in the Seattle area.
 We have some very unique qualities other companies do not possess.
 Many of our staff our landlords themselves.
 We treat each property as if it is our own.
 With over 35+ years "in the trenches", you gain the benefit of not having to relearn expensive lessons.
 We relieve the stress of managing rentals AND deliver higher profitability to you while maintaining and increasing asset value.
 As a local company with a local interest, we stay atop of market changes for you.

 Yes.
-Our fee structure is designed to be very competitive and flexible for various situations.
+Our management fee structure is designed to be very competitive and flexible for multiple properties.
+Out of fairness to our other clients, our only discount to our fees is with multiple-unit portfolios.

 That is a very good question.
 We not only perform a rigorous comparative market analysis (CMA) for your property, we go one step further.
 We merge data from the most recent Census Bureau to develop a strategic leasing plan that maximizes the rent while reducing vacancy time.
 Our Leasing Plan is proprietary, and we are the only company (we know of) that offers it.
 You can request a free, no-obligation, rental valuation estimate from us as well.

-In a multi-family property such as apartment, condo, or townhome where utilities may be included in HOA dues we charge a monthly utility surcharge in addition to the rent to cover the cost of utiltiies.
-There may be an initial setup fee of $150 for this service.
+In a multi-family property such as an apartment, condo, or townhome where utilities are often single-metered, we charge a monthly utility surcharge in addition to the rent to cover the cost of utilities.
+There may be an initial setup fee of $150 for this service if we are asked to pay the bill.

-We will assists you with the setup of utilities, if you need assistance.
+We will assist you with the setup of utilities if you need assistance.

 Yes, we do that all the time.
 The presentation of your property is a key element in getting it rented quickly and at top dollar.